CPERLTAR/Vence-API/README.md

 ## Running the Python script

-We first need to change our current working directory to inside the `Vence-API-main` folder.
+Before we can run [`api.py`](https://github.com/amantaya/Vence-API/blob/main/api.py) we first need to change our current working directory to inside the `Vence-API-main` folder.

 Inside the command prompt, type:

 ```shell
 cd ./Vence-API-main
 ```

+This changes your current directory `cd` to the folder you downloaded in a previous step.

 You should see: